The restaurant industry is, in many ways, a numbers game—more customers mean more sales and more sales lead to higher profits.

 Some of the simplest advertising opportunities are the easiest to miss.

-If your restaurant is in an area with high foot traffic and a good amount of locals, make a point to promote your list of specials on the door.
-If the menu changes by the day, it gives those walking by your restaurant encouragement for impulse dining should something savory catch their eye.
-Perhaps Rovolu Taqueria promotes details of their Taco Tuesday on their windows (and if they don't, they should).
+If your restaurant is in an area with high foot traffic and a good number of locals, make a point to promote your list of specials on the door.

-If your municipality permits you to use the sidewalk for promoting your restaurant, take advantage of this extra real estate (just note you may need a restaurant permit for this one).
-Sidewalk chalk signs are an affordable, fun, and effective way to advertise specials—and to make jokes to get the attention of passersby.
+If you have the space (and the right restaurant permit), sidewalk chalk signs are an affordable, fun, and effective way to advertise specials—and to make jokes to get the attention of passersby.